agorago/wego/README.md

 # Modularized code base

-BPlus is a modularized code base with a base framework and several set of plug-ins.
+WeGO is a modularized code base with a base framework and several set of plug-ins.
 All the plug-ins are shipped together in one GO Module.
 However, it is easy to dissociate them if the need so arises.

 # Folder Structure
-BPlus is best implemented using a folder structure as follows:
+WeGO is best implemented using a folder structure as follows:
 $ mkdir src
 $ cd src
-$ git clone intelligentb.gitlab.com/bplus (get the actual git repo url)
+$ git clone github.com/agorago/wego (get the actual git repo url)
-$ git clone intelligentb.gitlab.com/code-gen (get the actual git repo url)
+$ git clone github.com/agorago/wego-gen (get the actual git repo url)
 $ mkdir configs

-All included git projects within Intelligent B including BPlus will be under src.
-Reference to other Intelligent B projects will be relative.
+All included git projects will be under src.
+Reference to other WeGO projects will be relative.
 For example, you will create a relative path to BPlus in your module by typing the
 following:
 $ cd src/my-service
-$ go mod edit --alter intelligentb.gitlab.com/devops/bplus=../bplus
+$ go mod edit --alter github.com/agorago/wego=../wego

-This establishes the relative path to bplus from your service and allows changing of the bplus code without requiring "go" to extract the latest code from gitlab.
+This establishes the relative path to WeGO from your service and allows changing of the WeGO code without requiring "go" to extract the latest code from gitlab.

 ## Project Types